showrin20/ML_DL_NLP_Learning-Path/README.md

    - A `Dense` layer with `num_classes` units and a `softmax` activation function for classification.

+## **Usage**: Suitable for datasets with complex patterns and high feature variability.

-# CNN Model for Image Classification
+# Deep Custom CNN Architecture

 ## 🧩 Model Architecture : The model is inspired by VGG-style CNN architectures and consists of: